lolipop316/dev-notes/README.md

 - `snippets/` – quick code references and experiments

 ## Purpose
 This repo is for practice and consistency.
-A lot of it will be rough or unfinished.
+A lot of it will be rough or unfinished